 The theft or attempted theft of a motor vehicle.
 A motor vehicle is self-propelled and runs on land surface and not on rails.
 Motorboats, construction equipment, airplanes, and farming equipment are specifically excluded from this category.

 Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.

 Inducing a person by force, fraud, or coercion to participate in commercial sex acts, or in which the person induced to perform such act(s) has not attained 18 years of age.

 The obtaining of a person(s) through recruitment, harboring, transportation, or provision, and subjecting such persons by force, fraud, or coercion into involuntary servitude, peonage, debt bondage, or slavery (not to include commercial sex acts).

-Part II offenses, for which only arrest data are collected:
+The Part II offenses, for which only arrest data are collected, are:

 Assaults and attempted assaults where no weapon was used or no serious or aggravated injury resulted to the victim.
 Stalking, intimidation, coercion, and hazing are included.